Walt Frazier: New York Knicks (1967–1977)

-Frazier was drafted fifth overall by the New York Knicks, going on to average 9.0 points per game and be named to the NBA All-Rookie Team during the 1967–68 season.
+Frazier was drafted fifth overall by the New York Knicks in the NBA (as well as drafted in the first round by the Denver Rockets in the upstart American Basketball Association), going on to average 9.0 points per game and be named to the NBA All-Rookie Team during the 1967–68 season.
 During his rookie season with the Knicks, he picked up the nickname "Clyde" because he wore a fedora similar to that worn by Warren Beatty in his portrayal of Clyde Barrow in the 1967 film Bonnie and Clyde.

 As a sophomore, Frazier's 17.5 points, 7.9 assists, and 6.2 rebounds per game averages made him one of the most improved players in the league.

 On October 30, 1969, Frazier recorded 43 points to go along with 9 rebounds and 5 assists in a 123–110 win over the Houston Rockets.
 Frazier was chosen as an NBA All-Star during the 1969–70 season, the first of seven selections during his 10-year stint with the Knicks.